-Alberta has another system of relaying weather information.
-We start with weather radio broadcasts.
-These frequencies fall into a band known as VHF (very high frequency) and you will need special radio equipment to hear them.
-Or you can use the phone numbers and dial the local number to listen to recorded weather information for each place in English.
-How to find weather information for each of these places on the Alberta map.
+Alberta has another system for relaying weather info.
+Let's start with weather radio.
+You'll need special radio equipment to hear these frequencies because they're VHF (very high frequency).
+You can also use the phone numbers to listen to recorded weather information in English for each place.
+Here's how to find the weather for each of these places.

-Also, the Emergency Public Warning Systems exist to send out warnings regarding weather and other hazards.
-Things such as floods, fires, toxic spills, contamination or terrorism.
+There are also Emergency Public Warning Systems for weather and other hazards.
+Disasters like floods, fires, toxic spills, contamination, or terrorism.